 All athletes must adhere to 6 feet social distancing guidelines while on the sidelines and within our facilities.

 No handshakes/fist bumps or high fives (before, during and after)

-Once the game concluded, teams will have approximately 10 minutes to gather their belongings and head to the exit/buses.
+Once the game/event concluded, teams will have approximately 10 minutes to gather their belongings and head to the exit/buses.

 Bench personnel will observe social distancing of 6 feet.